 Validation process

-To assess how good SentidaV2 is at classifying sentiment in sentences and how well SentidaV2 performs compared to other Danish SA-programs, we processed the reviews in TP, TP2, and Emma with SentidaV2, Sentida, and AFINN to convert the sentences from text to a sentiment score.
-For each program, a logistic regression that predicts whether the reviews belong to the 1-star and 2-star group / negative sentiment or to the 4-star and 5-star group / positive sentiment is developed. .
+To assess how good SentidaV2 is at classifying sentiment in sentences compared to other Danish SA-programs, we processed the reviews in TP, TP2, and Emma with SentidaV2, Sentida, and AFINN to convert the sentences from text to a sentiment score.
+For TP and TP2 and for each SA program, a logistic regression that predicts whether the reviews belong to the 1-star and 2-star group / negative sentiment or to the 4-star and 5-star group / positive sentiment is developed.
+The purpose of this analysis is to… (agtigt).
 Based on these scores, the models predict the scores for TP and TP2.